Grading Philosophy

 Grade if:

-- It is the best version you plan to own
+- It’s the best version you plan to own

 Authority Rules